Cordobo/angularx-qrcode/projects/angularx-qrcode/README.md

 # angularx-qrcode

+**The most popular QR Code library for angular 13 and Ionic.**

+## Why angularx-qrcode?

+- Supports angular 13 (+ all angular versions before) and Ionic
+- Ivy compiler support
+- Under active development
+- Trusted and used by thousands of developers like you

-`angularx-qrcode` is a fast and easy-to-use Ionic 3/4/5 and Angular4-13 QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4/5/6/7/8/9/10/11/12/13 app with support for AOT and the Ivy compiler and runtime.
+`angularx-qrcode` is a fast and easy-to-use Ionic 3/4/5 and Angular4-13 QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4/5/6/7/8/9/10/11/12/13 app with support for AOT and the Ivy compiler/runtime.
 It is a drop-in replacement for the no-longer-maintained angular2 component `ng2-qrcode` and based on node-qrcode.

 ## Demo App